thinx-cloud/broker/goauth/README.md

 auth_opt_auth_cache_seconds 30
 auth_opt_acl_cache_seconds 30
+auth_opt_auth_jitter_seconds 3
+auth_opt_acl_jitter_seconds 3
 ```

+`auth_jitter_seconds` and `acl_jitter_seconds` options allow to randomize cache expiration time by a given offset
+The value used for expiring a cache record would then be `cache_seconds` +/- `jitter_seconds`.
+With above values (30 seconds for cache and 3 seconds for jitter), effective expiration would yield any value between 27 and 33 seconds.
+Setting a `jitter` value is useful to reduce lookups storms that could occur every `auth/acl_cache_seconds` if lots of clients connected at the same time, e.g. after a server restart when all clients may reconnect immediately creating lots of entries expiring at the same time.
+You may omit or set jitter options to 0 to disable this feature.

 If `cache_reset` is set to false or omitted, cache won't be flushed upon service start.